f-dx/Awesome-Targeted-Individuals/README.md

 * How to detect an in-wall device

-## "Climbing" program / Gladiator fights
+## "Climbing" program / Gladiator fights / Live shows for sick billionaires

 ## Financial terrorism / Economic warfare